Simply Business homepage

 That protection extends to situations where an employee, business partner, or the business itself is sued for negligence.

-The marina owner can seek to receive your partner’s share of the profit distributions from the LLC.
-However, unlike with an incorporated business, the marina owner cannot gain any control over the management or operation of the LLC.
+The winner of the lawsuit can seek to receive your partner’s share of the profit distributions from the LLC.
+However, unlike with an incorporated business, the winner cannot gain any control over the management or operation of the LLC, which helps protect your interest in the business.

 Protecting your LLC with business insurance.